Fine-Grained Modeling of Narrative Context: A Coherence Perspective via Retrospective Questions: : Narrative Cognition Graph

 \section{\graphns: Narrative Cognition Graph}

 In this section, we start by delineating our graph formulation, which is itself not tied to any particular implementation.
-Subsequently, we elaborate our graph realization using LLMs, as our endeavor to remove dependence on human annotations.
+Subsequently, we elaborate our specific graph realization using LLMs, without dependence on human annotations.